Ning Li (physicist)

+Early life and education

+Born in Shandong, she graduated from the Department of Physics of Peking University, and in 1983 she emigrated with her family from China to the United States.

-Anti-gravity claims
+Anti-gravity research

 In a series of papers co-authored with fellow university physicist Douglas Torr and published between 1991 and 1993, she claimed a practical way to produce anti-gravity effects.
 She claimed that an anti-gravity effect could be produced by rotating ions creating a gravitomagnetic field perpendicular to their spin axis.
-In her theory, if a large number of ions could be aligned, (in a Bose–Einstein condensate) the resulting effect would be a very strong gravitomagnetic field producing a strong repulsive force.
+In her theory, if a large number of ions could be aligned (in a Bose–Einstein condensate), the resulting effect would be a very strong gravitomagnetic field producing a strong repulsive force.
 The alignment may be possible by trapping superconductor ions in a lattice structure in a high-temperature superconducting disc.
-Li claimed that experimental results confirmed her theories.
 Her claim of having functional anti-gravity devices was cited by the popular press and in popular science magazines with some enthusiasm at the time.
-In 1997 Li published a paper stating that recent experiments reported anomalous weight changes of 0.05-2.1% for a test mass suspended above a rotating superconductor.
-Although the same paper describes another experiment that showed the gravitational effect of a non rotating superconductor was very small, if any effect existed at all.
+Press reports at the time also noted potential applications in facilitating payload launches, as the pair sought funding from NASA and United States Army Aviation and Missile Command.
+In 1997, Li, Koczor and colleagues published a paper stating that recent experiments by Eugene Podkletnov reported anomalous weight changes of 0.05–2.1% for a test mass suspended above a rotating superconductor, but that their own experiments with a non-rotating superconductor failed to produce this gravitational effect.

+While at the University of Alabama in 1990s, Li's work attracted the involvement and funding of NASA's Marshall Space Flight Center.
+However, Li was reported to have become frustrated at the pace of research at the center.
+The Huntsville Times also reported an "academic turf war" involving Li and colleagues at the time.

-Li is reported to have left the University of Alabama in 1999 to found the company AC Gravity LLC.
-AC Gravity was awarded a U.S. DOD grant for $448,970 in 2001 to continue anti-gravity research.
+Li was reported to have left the University of Alabama in 1999 to found the company AC Gravity LLC.
+AC Gravity was awarded a United States Department of Defense grant for $448,970 in 2001 to continue anti-gravity research.
 The grant period ended in 2002 but no results from this research were ever made public.
-No evidence exists that the company performed any other work, although as of 2021, AC Gravity still remains listed as an extant business.
+In 2003, she presented related findings at a MITRE conference titled “Measurability of AC Gravity Fields,” alongside a Redstone Arsenal official from U.S. Army Aviation and Missile Command.
+No evidence exists that the company performed any other work, although as of 2025, AC Gravity still remains listed as an extant business.

+A 2023 article published by the Huntsville Business Journal cited an interview with Li's son, George Men.
+According to Men, Li continued anti-gravity research for the Department of Defense but she stopped publishing or discussing her research findings upon attaining a top secret security clearance.
+Men stated that Chinese government officials approached Li in 2008 regarding an offer to return to China to continue her research, which she rejected.
+Men further stated that Chinese authorities did not permit Li to return to China to attend her mother's funeral.

 Death

-On July 27, 2021, Ning Li died at the age of 79.